SerjPiv/trade-enrichment/README.md

 ````

 ### Comment on the design
-1. The code employs a straightforward design with a single controller and service.
+1. The code employs a straightforward design with a single controller and services for enriching trades and providing product names.
 2. Enrichment logic is parallelized based on the number of cores.
 3. The OpenCSV third-party library is utilized for working with CSV files.
 4. The design prioritizes speed and memory efficiency, which is why the stream API is avoided for filtration and processing.